What is a Debt Schedule?

 - Closing balance (end of the period)

 Types of Debt Listed in a Debt Schedule

 To construct a debt schedule, analysts need to list all debt currently outstanding by the business.
 The types of debt include:

 Factors to Consider in the Construction of a Debt Schedule

 Before committing to borrow money, a company needs to carefully consider its ability to repay debt and the real cost of the debt.
 Here is a list of the factors a company needs to consider:

 - Debt maturity – Most debt is amortized and paid monthly.
 The longer the maturity of the debt, the lower the amount due monthly, yet the higher the total sum of the debt and interest accrued.

 - Interest rate – The lower the interest rate, the better, but not always.
 A low interest rate for a long-term debt usually results in higher total interest due than short-term debt with a high interest rate.

-- Floating or fixed interest – A floating interest rate will change the overall debt amount each year, while a fixed interest rate provides reliability in the calculation.
+- Floating or fixed interest – A floating interest rate will change the overall debt service payment amount each year, while a fixed interest rate provides reliability in the calculation.
 Depending on the future assumptions, a floating interest rate is the better choice in a low or declining interest rate environment.

 - Ability to generate gain – There is no reason to take on new debt if the debtor cannot use the funds to generate a steady stream of income to pay the debt off.
 Failure to pay a debt might result in a drop in their credit rating or even forced liquidation.

 Why is a Debt Schedule Important?